Basler Brunsli, crisp yet chewy (and coincidentally gluten-free), these Swiss cookies feature an intriguing blend of chocolate and spice.

 - 2 large egg whites

-- 1 tablespoon good olive oil
+- 1 tablespoon unsalted butter or coconut oil

 - Line two baking sheets with parchment, or grease them lightly.